hirosystems/stacks.js/.github/MIGRATION.md

 - `signMessageHashRsv`, `signWithKey` now return the message signature as a `string` directly.
 - `nextSignature`, `nextVerification`, `publicKeyFromSignatureVrs`, `publicKeyFromSignatureRsv` now take in the message signature as a `string`.

+### Clarity Version

+Contract Deploys now default to Clarity version `3`, which is the latest version introduced with the Stacks Nakamoto update.

 ### Stacks Network